thomasloupe/SimulaCLI/README.md

    - Any file can have text content.
    - If you want to emulate a real terminal, set the `content` value for files that typically cannot be concatenated to an empty string.
    - Otherwise, you can use `content` to provide a description of the file when concatenated, without having viewed or played it first.
-   - This allows for enhanced user experience and informative file interactions.